shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - WAN interface comes up (includes if it went down and back up): /jffs/scripts/wan-start
 - Firewall is started (rules are applied): /jffs/scripts/firewall-start.
+- Right after jffs is mounted, before any of the services get started:
+  /jffs/scripts/init-start

 Those scripts must all be located under /jffs/scripts/ (so JFFS support must be enabled first).